 Will the things I discuss in therapy be kept private?

-About how long will therapy take until the problem gets better?
+How long will therapy take until the problem gets better?

 What if I need medication?